SHUT DOWN ROAD-SIDE ZOOS IN ONTARIO OR DO A BETTER JOB OF REGULATING THEM

 0 have signed.
 Let’s get to 50,000!

 A white african lion was shot and killed at the Papanack Zoo in Wendover, Ontario, on February 28, 2016, when it escaped its enclosure.
 The zoo released a statement to the public that the cause of the lion's escape, was due to human error.
 The decision was taken by zoo officials to shoot the lion, as the risk to staff was deemed too high to attempt to tranquilize and preserve its life.
+The zoo was not open to the public at the time.
 An unfortunate end to a life that could have been spared if zoo staff were better prepared and equipped to deal with a situation like this.

-This unfortunate incident is not the first time a wild or exotic animal has escaped from a road-side zoo in Ontario.
-Zoocheck reports that a tiger had escaped from its enclosure in 2005 from the Papanack Zoo, when it was under different ownership, but in that instance the animal was successfully tranquilized and returned to its enclosure.
+This unfortunate incident is not the first time an exotic animal has escaped from a road-side zoo in Ontario.
+Zoocheck reports that a tiger had escaped from its enclosure in 2005 from the Papanack Zoo, when it was under different ownership.
+In that instance however, the animal was successfully tranquilized and returned to its enclosure.
 This raises the question as to why the new owners of papanack zoo were unable to immobilize this lion, thus saving its life.

 Safety reports released by both Zoocheck and World Society for the Protection of Animals, state that 100s of wild animals have escaped from zoos or private collections in Ontario since 1985, and in some cases, people or animals have been attacked.